ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

 Follow the steps below to create the functions.

-1. Create the first function as shown below.
+1. Create the first function, as shown below.

     ![Create isolated function](/learn/images/featured-scenarios/build-a-data-service-in-ballerina/create-isolated-function.gif)